akihikofukui/peak_count_estimator/README.md

 Notes:
 - This script estimates the peak count and FWHM based on images taken under the condistion that airmass was 1.1 and natural seeing was ~0.8".
-  The actual peak count and FWHM may vary depending on airmass and natural seeing.
+  The actual values may vary depending on airmass, sky transparency, and natural seeing.
 - The z-band data were taken with a tentative CCD camera, which is planned to be replaced with a new one which has a higher sensitivity.
 - The estimated peak count does not include sky and bias levels.
 The typical bias level is 500-600 ADU.